susantkumarbhuyan/irctc-playwright-booking/readme.md

 ### Step 3: Start Chrome with Remote Debugging

-Run the command below based on your OS to restart Chrome with `--remote-debugging-port=9222`.
+Run the command below based on your OS to restart Chrome with `--remote-debugging-port=9222` create new chrome profile always.

 **Windows:**
 ```bash